Palm Beach Sheriff candidate blames incumbent for assassination attempt on Donald Trump

 Secret Service agents on Sunday thwarted a potential attack on Trump at the golf course of his Mar-a-Lago resort in Palm Beach, briefly opening fire and eventually taking the suspect into custody.

-It was later reported the suspect camped outside the golf course for 12 hours.
+Later, reports said the suspect camped outside the golf course for 12 hours.

 Gauger said in a statement Monday that under Bradshaw’s leadership, the Palm Beach Sheriff’s Office (PBSO) showed little urgency in preventing an attack on Trump.
 This was especially egregious, he said, considering the former President had nearly been killed by another would-be assassin two months ago.

-But what appeared to most irk Gauger — a nearly 50-year law enforcement veteran who, according to his campaign, assisted the Secret Service in six presidential protection details — is how close the would-be killer got to Trump after Bradshaw assured the public after a shooting in July that people shouldn’t worry about the ex-President’s safety on his watch.
+But what appeared to irk Gauger the most — a nearly 50-year law enforcement veteran who, according to his campaign, assisted the Secret Service in six presidential protection details — is how close the would-be killer got to Trump after Bradshaw assured the public after a shooting in July that people shouldn’t worry about the ex-President’s safety on his watch.

 He also took umbrage with Bradshaw’s comments at a Sunday news that because Trump is “not the sitting President … security is limited to the areas the Secret Service deems possible.”